megabar/megabar/README.md

 megabar
 =======

+MegaBar is a enterprise scale website building tool.

+Installation

 Go to a directory where you have other rails apps.. perhaps ~/websites/ if you want to start a new one.

 ```cd ~/websites```